 Talent pools are a vital resource for companies and organisations, and problems lie ahead for your business if you have not built one.
 By creating a talent pool, you set yourself up with a contingency plan should a member of your team leave.
 Tapping into your pool of talent will help you reduce employment time, lower your recruitment costs, and maintain business productivity.

-When searching for candidates, your go-to solution might be to create a job advert and post this on a job advertising or recruitment website.
+When searching for candidates, your go-to solution might be to use a job advert template and post your job on a job advertising or recruitment website.
 Taking this approach is limiting because you are only targeting candidates who are actively searching for a job.

 However, imagine if you could put your job description and opportunity in front of those who might be interested but not actively searching for a new job.
 Now you have cast your net much further and can catch the attention of a more significant pool of talent.

 Building the best talent pool requires a multifaceted approach.

 To develop your talent pool, you could:

 - Ask applicants for permission to keep their details on file – Asking permission will make sure you stay compliant and give you future access to individuals you were unable to employ (because there was a better candidate or they accepted an offer elsewhere) but displayed the characteristics and skills that match your company culture.